Exploring Hypersexuality: Possible Causes And Symptoms

 People living with hypersexuality disorder may engage in risky sexual behaviors, such as having unprotected sex or seeking out multiple partners.
 They may also engage in illegal behaviors, such as viewing or distributing child pornography.

-People who live with hypersexuality may feel that they are unable to control their sexual behavior, even if it is a point of disruption in their life.
+People who live with hypersexuality may feel that they are unable to control their sexual behavior, even if it is a point of disruption in their life or to the point of addiction.
 They may also continue to engage in sexual behaviors despite the negative consequences, such as the risk of sexually transmitted infections or damaged relationships.

 Neglecting responsibilities or relationships due to sexual behaviors